knotcity/http-requests-signer/README.md

 # Usage

 You have a client and server example in the `example/` folder.
-Import the module the same way you do normally.
+Import the module in the same way as you do normally.

 ```
-// Javascript
+// JavaScript
 const hrs = require('@knotcity/http-request-signer');
-// Typescript
+// TypeScript
 import hrs = require('@knotcity/http-request-signer');
 ```